drn0/sollux/README.md

 # sollux
- what if there was a programming language that made everything worse?
+what if there was a programming language that made everything worse? don't worry, sollux has your back.

+## why...
+because